-Microsoft have just announced their latest updates to the ever-growing Office 365 suite.
-Some minor, some pretty major, and some that I’m personally pretty excited about.
-Two elements that I’m most looking forward to seeing are with regards to OneDrive and PowerApps updates.
+Microsoft have just announced their latest updates to the ever-growing Office 365 suite; some minor, some pretty major, and some I am personally pretty excited about.
+We recently learnt more about these updates, at the SharePoint Virtual Summit.
+Two elements that I am most looking forward to seeing, are with regards to OneDrive and PowerApps updates.

 OneDrive for Business Updates

 Windows Explorer Interface

 The biggest update here is the new Windows Explorer interface, combined with new synchronisation capabilities.
 Coming soon, OneDrive will now look a lot different (and better) in Windows Explorer.
 Whether you have chosen to synchronise all, some or none of your files locally, you can still view everything within the explorer interface, with a new handy column that displays whether the file is on or offline.
 In-place, you can then selectively synchronise, or just double-click and open the file straight from there.